Gerrit Graham

-Gerrit Graham (born November 27, 1949) is an American stage, television, and film actor as well as a scriptwriter and songwriter.
-He is best known for his appearances in multiple films by Brian De Palma as well as appearances in two Star Trek series.
+Gerrit Graham (November 27, 1948 – September 15, 2026) was an American stage, television and film actor, as well as a scriptwriter and songwriter.
+He was best known for his appearances in multiple films by Brian De Palma as well as appearances in two Star Trek series.
 He starred in Used Cars with Kurt Russell and voiced Franklin Sherman on The Critic.

-Education
+Early life and education

+Gerrit Graham was born in New York City on November 27, 1948, to parents John and Janet Graham.
+The family went on to live in Missouri and Michigan before settling in Chicago.

-Graham attended but did not graduate from Columbia University.
+Graham attended, but did not graduate from Columbia University.
 At Columbia, he was the head of Columbia Players, the college theater company.
 His future co-worker, Brian De Palma, was also a former manager of the student group during his undergraduate years.